 Always remember that the usual rule is that you have 3 years from the date of the injury to make your claim.
 That 3 year period can be extended so if you were injured more than 3 years ago, do not hesitate to come and see us to check whether your claim is still valid.

-Do not hesitate to contact Paul Stevenson.
+Do not hesitate to contact Christopher Stockdale.
 We will offer a free initial interview to assess whether or not you have a claim, and at that stage we will fully explain to you the steps which will need to be taken and ensure that throughout the life of your claim you are fully aware of exactly what is happening at each and every stage.